 This solid foundation was the advantage Squarespace had for website building and Leadpages/ClickFunnels had for funnel building.
 Take that away, and they aren’t as appealing anymore.
 Not when you consider a robust WordPress website and funnel gives you more tools to grow your business, better user experience and infinitely more options, and is cheaper overall.
 It becomes a simple decision to make.

 Having experienced life from both sides, and built dozens of websites and funnels on all the major platforms for myself and professionally for my clients, I’d say choosing a reliable hosting foundation for your website should be a priority.

 With good hosting, you can build anything you need funnel-wise with minimal additional cost on top of that same foundation.
 You need not pay extra to have ClickFunnels or Leadpages.
 In fact, you could end up better off and have better results, for less.

 WordPress really could be your not-so-secret weapon here.
 More control, make anything, get higher conversions, save money, faster load speeds.

 If forking out for good hosting still sticks in your craw, then you should keep paying for one of the contained solutions such as Squarespace for your website and build out your funnels in one of the old-guard funnel software.

-But do so in the knowledge that you are restricting your ability to create anything you can conceive.
+But do so knowing that you are restricting your ability to create anything you can conceive.
 You no longer have a blank canvas, and the complete creative freedom WordPress offers.
 And that may be fine for some.
 It was for me for a while, but not anymore.

 Try, fail, learn is the order of the day to find what works for you.
-You don’t need to know everything to be successful, but in making a commitment to learning, you increase your understanding.
+You need not know everything to be successful, but in making a commitment to learning, you increase your understanding.
 Learn from those around you.

 As Francis Bacon said: “Knowledge is power”.
 Use this knowledge and learning to make the best decision for you.